 During the years when you are not eligible for NHS funding, please refer to our guidance on our Government Student Finance webpage.

-During the NHS funded years of the course, you can apply for Practice Placement Expenses (PPE) from the NHS Student Grants Unit.
+During the NHS funded years of the course, you can apply for Travel and Dual Accommodation Expenses (TDAE) this provides reimbursement of excess travel or accommodation costs incurred due to undertaking practical training on a clinical placement.
 The amount of help you may be eligible for depends on whether you are a new or a continuing student and is explained on NHSBSA website.
 You can normally apply for help with:

 Contact the NHS to find out more about bursaries